-Also among the passengers I find the Bishop of Michigan, whose preaching so delighted me on Sunday last.
-The governor's sister, Miss Mason, introduced us at starting, and bespoke his good offices for His conversation has been a great resource and interest for me during the long day.
-He is still a young man, who began life as a lawyer, and afterwards, from a real vocation, adopted his present profession: his talents and popularity have placed him in the rank he now holds.
+Also among the passengers I find the Bishop of Michigan.
+The governor's sister, Miss Mason, introduced us at starting, and bespoke his good offices for me.
+His conversation has been a great resource and interest for me during the long day.
+He is still a young man, who began life as a lawyer, and afterwards from a real vocation adopted his present profession: his talents and popularity have placed him in the rank he now holds.
 He is on his way to visit the missions and churches in the back settlements, and at Green Bay.
 His diocese, he tells me, extends about eight hundred miles in length and four hundred in breadth.
-And then if you think of the scat-YOL.
-II.

-tered population, the sort of population, the immensity of this spiritual charge and the amount of labour and responsibility it necessarily brings with it are enough to astound one.
-The amount of power is great in proportion; and the extensive moral influence exercised by such a man as this Bishop of Michigan, struck me very much.
-In conversing with him and the missionaries on the spiritual and moral condition of his diocese, and these newly settled regions in general, I learned many things which interested me very much; and there was one thing discussed which especially surprised me.
+And then if you think of the scattered population, the sort of population, the immensity of this spiritual charge, and the amount of labour and responsibility it necessarily brings with it, are enough to astound one.
+The amount of power is great in proportion; and the extensive moral influence exercised by such a man as this Bishop of Michigan struck me very much.
+In conversing with him and the missionaries on the spiritual and moral condition of his diocese, and these newly settled regions in general, I learned many things which interested me; and there was one thing discussed which especially surprised me.
 It was said that two thirds of the misery which came under the immediate notice of a popular clergyman, and to which he was called to minister, arose from the infelicity of the conjugal relations; there was no question here of open immorality and discord, but simply of infelicity and unfitness.
 The same thing has been brought before me in every country, every society in which I have been a sojourner and an observer; but I did not look to find it so broadly placed before me here in America, where the state of morals, as regards the two sexes, is comparatively pure; where the marriages are early, where conditions are equal, where the means of subsistence are abundant, where the women are much petted and considered by the men-too much so.

 For a result then so universal, there must be a cause or causes as universal, not depending on any particular customs, manners, or religion, or political institutions.
 And what are these causes?
-Many things do puzzle me in this strange world of ours-

-many things in which the new world and the old world are equally incomprehensible.
-I cannot understand why an evil everywhere acknowledged and felt is not remedied somewhere, or discussed by some one, with a view to a remedy; but no, it is like putting one's hand into the fire, only to touch upon it; it is the universal bruise, the putrefying sore, on which you must not lay a finger, or your patient (that is, society) cries out and resists, and, like a sick baby, scratches and kicks its physician.
+I cannot understand why an evil everywhere acknowledged and felt is not remedied somewhere, or discussed by some one, with a view to a remedy;-but no, it is like putting one's hand into the fire, only to touch upon it; it is the universal bruise, the putrefying sore, on which you must not lay a finger, or your patient (that is, society) cries out and resists, and, like a sick baby, scratches and kicks its physician.